-Lake Placid is a resort town in the Adirondack Mountains of Upsate New York (2 hrs.
-15 min. from Montreal; 2 hrs.
-30 min. from Albany; 5 hrs.
-15 min. from New York City).
-(See map of Adirondack Mountains.)
+Lake Placid is a resort town in the Adirondack Mountains of Upstate New York (2 hours, 15 minutes from Montreal; 2 hours 30 minutes from Albany; and 5 hours 15 minutes from New York City).

 Best known as the site of the Winter Olympics in 1932 and 1980, Lake Placid is a lovely, upscale resort town that epitomizes the rustic, outdoorsy appeal of the Adirondacks.
 It’s both a mountain town and a lake town, which affords myriad opportunities for active families to get outside and have fun all year round.

 The whole family will love this classic winter fun activity.
-Lake Placid's 30-foot wooden trestle toboggan chute sends you zooming out across frozen Mirror Lake on an old-school wooden toboggans.
+Lake Placid's 30-foot wooden trestle toboggan chute sends you zooming out across frozen Mirror Lake on an old-school wooden toboggan.
+Depending on weather conditions, toboggans can travel more than 1,000 feet once they reach the frozen lake surface.
 Great for all ages.
 Cost: $10 per adult, $5 per child.

 Feel what it's like to ride a bobsled (with a professional driver and brakeman) as it thunders down the actual Olympic track.
-Minimum height: 48 inches.
+Minimum height to ride is 48 inches.
 Cost: $75-$85 per person, depending on age.
 (Discount available with the Olympic Sites Passport.)

 Dog-sled rides can take you on a small loop around frozen Mirror Lake, leaving from and returning to the Golden Arrow Lakeside Resort.
-This is very tame and perfect for young kids. $10 per person for a five-minute ride.
+This is very tame and perfect for young kids.
+And, not to worry about the ice.
+The drivers test the lake ice for safety before offering rides. $10 per person for a five-minute ride.

 With the highest vertical drop in the East, Whiteface is New York's premier ski destination.
 The mountain was the site of the Winter Olympic downhill events.
 Ski lessons and rentals are available for both adults and kids.

 Whether or not you ski, it's worth taking this scenic gondola ride from the base at Whiteface Mountain to the summit of Little Whiteface, where you'll be treated to far-reaching views across the Adirondacks.
-There's a lodge and observation deck up top.
-Cost: $14-$20; included with purchase of Olympics Passport.
+There are a lodge and observation deck up top.
+Cost: $14-$20; included with the purchase of Olympics Passport.

 Snowshoeing is a fun activity the whole family can enjoy.
 At the Olympic Sports Complex, you can go on a guided snowshoe hike or explore the miles of trails on your own.
 Cost: $10-18 per person for a half-day; free for kids 6 and under.